-Assistant Chief Cary Spiegel started his career in 1975 with the St. Louis Fire Department.
+Chief Cary Spiegel started his career in 1975 with the St. Louis Fire Department.
 In 1979 he accepted the position of firefighter with the former Chesterfield Fire Protection District, now the Monarch Fire Protection District.
-In 1993 he was promoted to Captain, 1999 Battalion Chief, 2006 Deputy Chief, and in 2014 Assistant Chief.
+In 1993 he was promoted to Captain, 1999 Battalion Chief, 2006 Deputy Chief, 2014 Assistant Chief and in 2018 Chief.
 Chief Spiegel holds a Paramedic license, an Associate Degree in Fire Technology, a Bachelor’s Degree in Business, and a Master’s Degree in Management.
 He and his wife Susan are residents of the Fire District.

 Deputy Chief EMS Nick Harper